Tanainan/Covid-19Thailand/README.md

 # Covid-19Thailand

 I trained models to predict future Covid-19 cases in Thailand, using machine learning and deep neural networks -- both univariate and multivariate.
 For the univariate, the predictor was either confirmed cases or confirmed deaths.
 I set inputs to be the previous 14-days data.
-For the multivariate, besides the Covid-19 cases, I used Google and Apple mobilities.
+For the multivariate, besides the Covid-19 cases, I used Google and Apple mobilities as predicting features.

 The main files of the predictions are ML univariate cases + deaths, ML multivariate cases + deaths, DNN univariate cases + deaths, DNN multivariate cases, DNN multivariate deaths